vincentchoqueuse/Control_ploty/README.md

 ## Getting Started

-Start and launch the file `test.py` with jupyter notebook.
+Start and launch the file `test.ipynb` with jupyter notebook.